MissingNO123/spotify-vrchat-status/README.md

 # **This project is no longer being actively maintained, as it is superceded by many much better alternatives that are easier to set up.**
-On top of that, the presence of constantly visible chatbox messages displaying info is generally looked down upon.
+On top of that, the presence of constantly visible chatbox messages displaying info is **generally looked down upon** by the VRChat community as a whole.
 For those who still want to use this, the repository will remain here.

 # Spotify Now Playing Status for VRChat